utkarshsudhakar/demo_app/README.md

 ```
 <minikube-ip>:<nodePort>/test
 ```
-  where 'minikube-ip' can be obtained by using cmd- "minikube ip" and 'nodeport>' can be obtained by using cmd- "kubectl get service demo"
+  where '<minikube-ip>' can be obtained by using cmd- "minikube ip" and '<nodeport>' can be obtained by using cmd- "kubectl get service demo"

 ## Example